denten-books/plain-text/1-metaphor.md

 !["Alternate display techniques for information about a big book" [@card_methods_2006,4].](images/book-3d.png)

+In the cognitive view, the metaphor performs a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
+Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" states [@lakoff_contemporary_1998, 243].
+The metaphor implies that ideas about agency, emotion, and mental life usually attached to people can be extended to state actors.
+Similarly, to say that someone is "boiling mad," instantiates the common trope of "anger is a hot liquid in a container," Lakoff explains.
+In this case, common known properties attached to the domain of physics are mapped onto the domain of emotion.
+Lakoff further explains that such domain mappings tend follow a few rules.
+They are usually partial and asymmetrical.
+"Mappings are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
+Finally domain mapping obeys what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
+@ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

+Metaphor machines present us with a special case of conceptual domain blending.
 The transference of structuring principles from one system to another---from "physical libraries" to "electronic workstations environments," in our case--- reveals the formative nature of the structural metaphor.
 Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
 Rather, they operate in action, at hand.
-John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as follows:
+John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as
+follows:

 > Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or